 Is Elizabeth House right for your loved one?

 For many of our patients, a temporary stay at Elizabeth House allows medications to be adjusted, symptoms to get under control, and other benefits that allow them to return home.
 For others, a period of respite care (up to five days) can benefit both patient and loved ones.
 This Medicare-eligible benefit can help families who are traveling or caregivers that need to be refreshed from full-time caregiving.

 Our team is available 24/7 to assist you with questions and to provide support.
 Please do not hesitate to call 828.692.6178.
 You may take a tour of the Elizabeth House and our Four Seasons campus at any time.
 Our address is 581 South Allen Road, Flat Rock NC 28731.

 Elizabeth House History

 As a community-based nonprofit provider, Four Seasons is “owned” by you – the community.
 Started by volunteers in 1979, Four Seasons is committed to providing the absolute highest quality of in-patient care to all who need it.

-This facility was named in memory of Elizabeth Reilly, RN, the mother of a former Four Seasons board member and retired pediatrician, the late Kathleen McGrady.
+Elizabeth House was built in 1999 as a 12-patient facility after funds were provided by generous donors.
+This facility was named in memory of Elizabeth M. Kinsella Reilly, RN, the mother of a former Four Seasons board member and retired pediatrician, Kathleen “Kay” McGrady.

 Elizabeth M. Kinsella Reilly, born in New York City on October 23, 1898, was the only one of her Irish immigrant parents’ 12 children born in the United States.
 Early in her career, she became interested in the care of patients with terminal illness, particularly symptomatic pain alleviation.
 During World War II, she worked as a civilian nurse in an army hospital, where she remained constantly aware of the ravages of chronic pain on the wounded and seriously ill soldiers she tended.